Hodge theory of Kloosterman connections: Symmetric powers of Kloosterman connections

-We note that properties \eqref{prop:Kln2} and \eqref{prop:Kln3} hold for $n=0$.
-Assuming they hold for $\Kl_{n+1}$, we will prove that they also hold for $\Kl_{n+2}$.
-Since $\inv^\bast \Kl_{n+1}$ has slope $1/(n+1)$ at $0$, we have $j_{0\bast}\inv^\bast \Kl_{n+1}=j_{0\bea}\inv^\bast \Kl_{n+1}$, which is thus an irreducible $\cD_{\Afu}$-module.
-Its Fourier transform is then also irreducible, and it is rigid according to \cite{B-E04}, hence \eqref{prop:Kln3} holds.
-Moreover, Fourier transform commutes with taking duals of $\cD_{\Afu}$-modules up to $\iota_1$, as follows from \hbox{\cite[Lem.\,V.3.6~p.\,86]{Malgrange91}}, and the latter duality corresponds to the duality of free $\cO_{\Gm}$\nobreakdash-modules with connection through the pair of functors $j_0^\bast$ and $j_{0\bea}$.
-This gives \eqref{prop:Kln4}, thus finishing the proof of Proposition \ref{prop:Kln}. \end{proof}
+We note that property \eqref{prop:Kln4} is true for $n=0$.
+Assuming it holds for $\Kl_{n+1}$, we prove it for $\Kl_{n+2}$.
+Fourier transformation commutes with duality of $\cD_{\Afu}$-modules up to~$\iota_1$, as follows from \hbox{\cite[Lem.\,V.3.6]{Malgrange91}}, and the latter duality corresponds to the duality of free~$\cO_{\Gm}$\nobreakdash-modules with connection through the pair of functors $j_0^\bast$ and $j_{0\bea}$.
+Thus Lemma \ref{lem:iteration} yields \eqref{prop:Kln4}.